Alex Trebek’s Kids: How Many Children Did He Have?

 In addition to her work on the show, Nicky is a singer/songwriter.

-Nicky has also modeled for Vogue, Cosmo, Mademoiselle, Glamour, Self and Allure magazines.
+Nicky has modeled for Vogue, Cosmo, Mademoiselle, Glamour, Self and Allure magazines.
 She also designs clothes for her own brand, Rock Idol.

 In an interview with Inside Wink, Nicky shared that one of her best memories with her dad was a vacation for just two of them to Hawaii where she got to meet Vincent Price.
 On the same trip, Alex shared his upcoming nuptials with his daughter.